 Mariestela Fernández began her career as an actress, pursuing a theater education in Mexico, London, and Madrid.
-In 1984, she completed studies in fashion design at the Modart School in Madrid, Spain, before returning to Mexico to design costumes for the theatre and commercial advertising campaigns for companies in Mexico, the U.S., Europe, and Japan.
+In 1984, she completed studies in fashion design at the Modart School in Madrid, Spain, before she returned to Mexico to design costumes for theatrical plays and commercial advertising campaigns for companies in Mexico, the U.S., Europe, and Japan.

-In 1988, she began designing costumes for feature films and quickly earned recognition for her work.
-Mariestela has been nominated for the “Ariel” Award (Mexican Film Academy Award) for Best Costume Design seven times, and was the recipient of this award for her work on the feature films The Crime of Padre Amaro, Herod’s Law, Under a Spell, Novia Que Te Vea (Like a Bride), and the short film Sistole Diastole.
-She was also nominated for Best Costume Design for a Film by the Spanish Academy of Cinematic Arts & Sciences (The Goya Award) for her work in Perdita Durango, directed by Alex de la Iglesia.
+In 1988, she began designing costumes for feature films, very quickly earning recognition for her work.
+To date, she has been nominated for the “Ariel” Award (Mexican Film Academy Award) for Best Costume Design an astounding fourteen times and was the recipient of this award for her work on the feature films Tales of Mexico, KM 31, The Crime of Padre Amaro, Herod’s Law, Under a Spell, Novia Que Te Vea (Like a Bride), and the short film Sistole Diastole.
+Likewise, she was nominated for Best Costume Design for a Film by the Spanish Academy of Cinematic Arts & Sciences (The Goya Award) for her work in Perdita Durango, directed by Álex de la Iglesia.

 Mariestela is a founding member of the Baul Cinematografico costume rental house in Mexico City.